Uberspace/lab/source/guide_maildrop-autoresponder.rst

 Installation
 ============

 For this guide, let's assume that you have created a mail user ``email``.
-We'll also assume that your EMail address is therefore ``email@stardust.uber.space``.
+We'll also assume that your email address is therefore ``email@stardust.uber.space``.
 If you're using an external domain, e.g. ``domain.tld``, refer to it accordingly.
 Make sure to replace these placeholder tags with your own credentials and usernames.

 Create the autoreply-filter
 ---------------------------